 Keep your email list fresh, regularly cleaned out and verified from time to time.
 You can use an email verification service like Briteverify or Findthatlead to validate your emails addresses.
-At Klenty, we provide an add onto verify your email ids before contacting your prospects.
+At Klenty, we provide an add-on to verify your email addresses before contacting your prospects.

 d) Use Different Templates

 Another signal that your Email Service Provider looks at is whether you are sending the same email over and over again.
 Having personalization tags like First name, Company etc. can help to some extent.
 If you are using Klenty, you can setup multiple A/B testing options.
 That way different email templates will be used instead of the same email content being sent repeatedly.

 Use a tool like Sender Score by Return Path to keep track of whether your domain/ IP’s reputation is moving up or down over a period of time.
 If you see your reputation go down, it may be time to cut down on email volume and focus on improving email deliverability.